devnall/notes/vocab.md

 * lacuna - a blank space or missing part, especially in a book or other piece of writing; a gap, cavity, pit, or discontinuity in a structure
 * exaptation - the use of a structure or feature for a function other than that for which it was developed through natural selection
 * fillip - a thump or flick of the finger made by pressing a fingertip against the thumb and suddenly releasing it; something that excites or stimulates; a trivial addition; a significant and often unexpected development
+* jeremiad - a speech or literary work expressing bitter lament or a righteous prophecy of doom, often blaming the decline of societal morals for the coming downfall